-All Areas - Various

-Building Materials & Hardware That Is Worn / Aged and/or Damaged .
+Location: Finding: Worn/Aged and/or Damaged-All Areas Worn/Aged and/or Damaged.

-This defect stated in this report is not a requirement under the Australian standards for a prepurchase building inspection, however Master Property Inspections is proud to identify these items for your extended knowledge of the property, but these type of minor items is again not part of a standard building inspection under the Australian Guidelines.
+This defect stated in this report is not a requirement under the Australian standards for a prepurchase building inspection, however Master Property Inspections is proud to identify these type of items for your extended knowledge of the property, but these type of minor items is again not part of a standard building inspection under the Australian Guidelines.

 Photos of the Building Materials, are in the photos attached.
 This may have been caused by water damage, moisture and/or general wear and tear.
-Replacement or repair (which ever is appropriate and cost effective) is up to you of the items attached.
+Replacement or repair ( which ever is appropriate and cost effective ) is up to you of the items attached.

 Pre-Purchase Inspections DO NOT require us to note in the reports Worn / Aged and/or Damaged materials and repairs are generally at the owners discretion.
 Items like worn and damaged kitchens, door handles, damaged floor tiles, painting, etc, again is at the owners discretion.
-Items like cracked glass mirrors, cracked glass windows and windows not operation